Oputasamuel/SuccinctLabs-Prooforia/replit.md

-# SP1Mint - NFT Marketplace with Zero-Knowledge Proofs
+# prooforia - NFT Marketplace with Zero-Knowledge Proofs

 ## Overview

-SP1Mint is a modern NFT marketplace platform that leverages zero-knowledge proof technology through Succinct Labs' SP1 zkVM.
+prooforia is a modern NFT marketplace platform that leverages zero-knowledge proof technology through Succinct Labs' SP1 zkVM.
 The application allows users to create, mint, trade, and verify digital art NFTs with cryptographic certainty.
 Built as a full-stack TypeScript application, it features a React frontend with Vite, an Express.js backend, and PostgreSQL database with Drizzle ORM.

 ## System Architecture